Code-Institute-Submissions/band-app/README.md

 ### What is this app for?

-This is an app for singer-songwriter Liz Seaver showcasing her and her music
+This is an app for singer-songwriter Liz Seaver showcasing her and her music (semi-fictional)

 ### What does it do?

-This app will allow followers/fans of the band to register and sign up to an e-mail newsletter and their latest releases.
-They will be able to listen to audio clips and view video of Liz Seaver.
-They will also be able to view a calendar of their upcoming tour and be able to contact the Manager to book the band in.
-There will be a footer with links to the band's various social media.
+This app is a semi-fictional website show-casing the singer-songwriter Liz Seaver.
+Navigation is via the Navigation bar at the top.
+It containes a landing page with a Carousel Slideshow with images of Liz.
+It has a Media section where users can listen to audio clips and view video of Liz Seaver.
+There is a biography section.
+There is a 'Jukebox' section where users can search for songs and play or download the songs.
+The 'Tour' section contains a tour dates table and modal popup form to buy tickets (display purposes only).
+Bookings/Contact section with a form to get in touch and contact details.
+Also, a Sign Up form and Login Form.
+There is a footer with links to various social media.

 ### How does it work?